VE3OY/srf-ip-conn-srv/README.md

 <br>
 Once the installation script runs, just follow any prompts.<br>
 Lots of information is shown, while the installation happens.<br>
-If you are attempting to install this on another Raspbian OS, then errors may happen.<br>
+If you are attempting to install this on another Raspbian OS, then errors may happen.<hr>

 Important:
 -----------